iKargos.com Doubles Revenue to Rs100 Crore, Defies Funding Winter with Profitable Growth - www.lokmattimes.com

 iKargos.com Doubles Revenue to Rs100 Crore, Defies Funding Winter with Profitable Growth

-PNN New Delhi [India], June 6: Amidst a challenging funding climate for startups, iKargos.com, a largely bootstrapped digital logistics ...
+New Delhi [India], June 6: Amidst a challenging funding climate for startups, iKargos.com, a largely bootstrapped digital logistics platform, ...

 “Logistics is notoriously complex, often involving over 20 entities just to move a single shipment,” says Rekha Atri.
 “For frequent importers and exporters, managing multiple shipments can be overwhelming.
 Our platform consolidates everything into one user-friendly dashboard, allowing customers to oversee their entire supply chain online.
 As the only fully integrated provider offering all services in-house, we deliver a seamless, end-to-end experience.”